-Trolley bus service in Edmonton started on September 24, 1939, operating on route 5 from 101 St/Jasper Ave to 95 St/111 Ave.
+Trolleybus service in Edmonton started on 24 September 1939, with route 5 operating from 101 St/Jasper Ave to 95 St/111 Ave.
 By the end of October of that year, service had started on another route running to 99 St/Whyte Ave via the Low Level Bridge.
-In Edmonton, trolley buses were often referred to simply as "trolleys".
+In Edmonton, trolleybuses were often referred to simply as "trolleys".
 The initial fleet had British-made AEC chassis.

-Edmonton 189 resides at the main Museum, and was purchased for one Canadian Dollar.
-When the bus arrived, and the interior was given a thorough clean, a one dollar coin was found, unexpectedly off setting the cost of purchase.
+189 was purchased by the Museum for a "Loonie" (one Canadian Dollar).
+When the bus arrived and the interior was given a thorough clean, a dollar coin was found - unexpectedly off-setting the cost of purchase.

-The vehicle can be viewed at the museum, but is suffering from a number of electrical and air brake problems so is not currently operational.
+The vehicle can be viewed at the Museum, but is suffering from a number of electrical and air brake problems so is not currently operational.